“Leadership Matters” – the podcast series for good leadership

 Most people have a pretty good idea of what bad leadership looks like.
 But what makes a good leader?
 Are good leaders born or is “leader material” something that we learn throughout our careers?
 Why bother taking another leadership training?

-We discuss these and related questions with outstanding experts from research and practice in our newest podcast series “Leadership Matters” in cooperation with Faculty@TUM.
-This podcast series is in German.
-Subscribe on Spotify, Apple Podcasts or Google Podcasts so as never to miss an episode.
+We discuss these and other questions with renowned experts from research and practice in our podcast series “Leadership Matters” in cooperation with Faculty@TUM, the platform for leadership development for professors at TUM.
+Subscribe to the series on Spotify, Apple Podcasts, or Google Podcasts so you don’t miss an episode.

 As a TUM employee you can find out more about the topic with the following resources: